What’s the Difference Between Composable and Headless eCommerce?

 It is the practice of assembling your own bespoke eCommerce solution.

-It’s here that composable commerce takes the logic of headless and goes one step further: API calls are not only used to link up the backend and frontend but also connect disparate backend functionality.
+It’s here that composable commerce takes the logic of headless architecture and goes one step further: API calls are not only used to link up the backend and frontend but also connect disparate backend functionality.
 It’s this innovation that allows you to pick and choose the services and solutions you need.

 Composable commerce takes the modular approach and applies it end-to-end.
 It’s a powerful solution to the problem of arranging diverse software to meet the needs of modern eCommerce.